 Associating a purchase order to a visit does affect the job costing inside SingleOps, and it will appear in the Expenses table on the job's page once the purchase order has been approved.

-Associating a purchase order to a job does not affect the job costing inside SingleOps.
-It will, instead, appear on the Purchase Order table on the jobs page.
+Associating a purchase order to a job only affects job costing inside SingleOps; it will not affect Visit Costing (as viewed on the Visit Profit Margin Report).
+A Purchase Order associated with a Job will also appear on the Purchase Order table on the Job detail page.